Monthly Archives from March 2006

 Gaultier2 at first is a golden amber-y evocation of spicy gingerbread made with honey, exactly the kind you find in France.
 Then it evokes another treat, almond macaroons.
 The caramel note is smooth and subtle; it is the best I have smelled so far.
 The whole scent is extremely mellow.
 It is a relaxing, comforting perfume, and as I said, like a pot-pourri of sensations one longs to feel at Christmas.

 You would not know by just looking at the description of the notes.
-Gaultier2 has one of the most succint of note-descriptions I have ever encountered.
-If you are blindly to believe Francis Kurkdjian, he orchestrated three notes in it: amber, musk, and vanilla.
+Gaultier2 has one of the most succint of note-descriptions there is.
+If you are to blindly believe Francis Kurkdjian, he orchestrated three notes in it: amber, musk, and vanilla.
 He explained that he loved these notes and wanted to showcase them.
 There goes the official story.
 That leitmotiv-description appeared everywhere I looked and so it seems that they are particularly secretive about the composition of the perfume.
 It does not do justice to the complexity of the fragrance.
 It also gives a hidden-gem aura to Gaultier2 and I can only warmly recommend that you try it at this time of the year.

 On a thematic plane it is interesting to compare it with Angel by Thierry Mugler which is also an attempt to capture, explicitly in that case, the gourmand atmosphere of a "marché de Noël" (Christmas market) in northern Alsace.
-Gaultier2 is very different from Angel yet it seems to play with similar memories and is even more effective at that in my opinion.
+Gaultier2 is very different from Angel yet it seems to play upon similar memories, and is even more effective at that in my opinion.

 My thanks to Dusan for calling my attention to Gaultier2.